MAXQDA can automatically code the text of up to 100 authors and 100 hashtags from imported Twitter data.

-In the dialog window, all exisiting Twitter document are listed.
-From here, you can choose which documents you wish to autocode.
-If the dialog window was opened automatically following an import, the most recently imported documents are already preselected.
-Before you can start the autocoding process, you must first select the hashtags or author names you wish to encode.
-To do so, use the Select hashtags and Select Authors buttons.
+- Before you can start the autocoding process, you must first select the hashtags or author names you wish to encode.
+To do so, use the Select hashtags and Select authors buttons.
 A new dialog window will appear, in which the selected hashtags and author names are listed:

-How do you select the entries with the hashtags that are relevant to your analysis?
+- Select the entries with the hashtags that are relevant to your analysis:

 - Select the desired row.
-As usual, you can select multiple rows by holding down the Ctrl key (Windows) or cmd key ( Mac ).
-Your selection will be highlighted in green.
+As usual, you can select multiple rows by holding down the Ctrl key (Windows) or cmd key (Mac).
+Your selection will be highlighted.

 - Click the green checkmark symbol in the upper toolbar.
 A green checkmark will appear in front of the the selected hashtags.